Understanding the Challenges of AI Adoption in Professional Services

 A More Useful Way to Think About Adoption

-Progress did not come from asking her to trust the technology more.
-It came from designing ways of working where trust was not required upfront.
+Progress did not come from asking my client to trust the technology more.
+It came from designing ways of working where blind trust was not required.

 Clear steps, checks, and ownership are essential.
 Once those are in place, adoption tends to follow.